 If you are already in Baku, the easiest way would be flying in, unless you wanna go through Iran, but just be aware that getting an Iranian visa is already more expensive than buying a round-trip ticket flight from Baku.

-It’s recommended to book in advance, especially if you are planning to fly on a weekend.
-Moreover, for some reason, tickets may not be available online the day before departure so, in that case, you can buy them through any travel agency.
+It’s recommended to book in advance, especially if you are planning to fly on the weekend.
+Moreover, for some reason, tickets may not be available online the day before departure, so, in that case, you can buy them through any travel agency.
 The price will be the same.

 If you are traveling in Iran or wandering around Eastern Turkey, you should know that both borders are friendly and open.

 Visiting Nakhchivan doesn’t require a special visa or permit anymore.